Anzrag Rigs the Fight

 So is this Deck Any Good?

-As mentioned in the disclaimer up top, this is a day-one experimental brew and I have no doubt fine tuning will be necessary.
+As mentioned in the disclaimer up top, this is a day-one experimental brew, and I have no doubt fine-tuning will be necessary.
 Early results have been less than ideal, but whenever we brew on Magic: the Gathering Arena, it’s important to note that the in-game economy prevents many players from accessing all the new cards right away.
 As a result, we will be testing our experimental brews against the best decks in the format that have been tried and tested over months of grinding.

-It isn’t fair to expect our creations to pop off right away, so don’t let a few losses discourage you.
+It isn't fair to expect our creations to pop off right away, so don't let a few losses discourage you.
 Take them as learning opportunities and try to innovate.
-Also, don’t be afraid to scrap an idea of, after a number of matches, the core concept isn’t lining up against the meta.
-The best jank ends up being tomorrow’s meta, and in today’s large Standard especially, jank has a harder and harder time being viable.
+Also, don't be afraid to scrap an idea if, after a number of matches, the core concept isn't lining up against the meta.
+The best jank ends up being tomorrow's meta, and in today's large Standard especially, jank has a harder and harder time being viable.

 Keep up the good fight, though.
 I trust your brews will get there.
 And if you have any comments about this deck or suggestions on improvements, stop by when I’m live on Twitch and let’s have a chat.